What type of content do you primarily create?

 Again, increasing the temperature resulted in enhanced creativity scores, especially in the flash fiction and synopsis writing tasks.

 So how do you apply all of this to your own work?
-Here are some tips.
+Here are some practical tips for getting the most creative outputs from LLMs:

 For creativity, the researchers found that some models (namely GPT-4) are quite a bit better than others.
-Like with so many tasks, the largest frontier models—that is, the models that are pushing the boundaries of what’s possible—tended to perform better.
+Like with so many tasks, the largest frontier models—that is, the models that are pushing the boundaries of what's possible—tended to perform better at generating creative outputs from LLMs.

 That said, size isn't everything.
 Vicuna, the relatively small model fine-tuned from LLaMA that reportedly cost $300 to train, performed better than some of the larger models.